e2b-dev/e2b-cookbook/examples/hello-world-js/README.md

-# E2B Hello World for TypeSript & JavaScript
+# E2B Hello World for TypeScript & JavaScript

 This example shows how to add code interpreting to an LLM using the [Code Interpreter SDK](https://github.com/e2b-dev/code-interpreter).